serenity-is/docs/attributes/attributes.md

 Sets the display format for a column.

 * This has no effect on editors!
 It is only for Display, **NOT Editing**.
-For editing, you have to change UI culture.
+For editing, you have to change UI culture in web.config.

 * Display format strings are specific to column data and formatter type.